 Find us on Facebook.

-Depending on the number of semesters from which you are exempted based on your previous education and/or vocational experience, the Hotel Management SDP programme can be a 1, 2 or 3-year programme.
+Depending on the number of semesters from which you are exempted based on your previous education and/or vocational experience, the Hotel Management SDP programme can be a 1, 1,5 or 2-year programme.

 Content of the subjects